 Please note: some countries have their own terms and conditions in relation to IDPs, so it’s important you research your destination prior to travelling.
 In many countries outside of the EU, holding a translated version of your licence is strongly recommended to speed up processing should you be stopped by police.

 There are three types of international driving permit:

 You can get your IDP over the counter on the same day, provided you have the correct supporting documents.
 You can also order one as early as three months prior and delay the start date of your permit; however, a permit cannot be backdated.

 Currently, you can only get a permit by visiting one of the 2,500 Post Office branches that offer the service.
 To find your nearest, use the , selecting 'International Driving Permits' in the 'Branch services' section.

 To complete the order you have to be over 18 years old and have the following with you:

 An international driving permit is valid for one to three years from the date it’s issued, depending on the type required.
-If you need a permit after that time, you will need to reapply in person for a second permit.
+If you need a permit after that time, you will need to apply for another permit.

 If you're driving your own car outside of EU countries, check with your insurer to make sure your policy covers you.
 If it doesn’t, you can either upgrade your policy or, depending on your insurer, pay for a standalone, temporary car insurance policy.

-Once you’re insured you should receive a green card (an internationally recognised confirmation of insurance – see below) to take with you.
-If you don’t, make sure you request one.
+Once you’re insured you may receive a green card (an internationally recognised confirmation of insurance – more on this in a moment) to take with you.
+If you don’t, you can request one.